Intel Rapid Storage Technology Data Recovery

 Solution: Review your system's BIOS settings related to storage and RAID configurations.
 Ensure that IRST is enabled and properly configured.
 Consult your motherboard's documentation for guidance on optimizing BIOS settings for IRST.

-Bios Problem Case Log
+Bios Problem Data Recovery Case Log

-06Sep23:Β This problem occured on an Asus Z590-A Prime motherboard after a bios update from 1402 to 1801.
+06Sep23: This problem occured on an Asus Z590-A Prime motherboard after a bios update from 1402 to 1801.
 The bios update was performed using the EZ Bios Upgrade Tool from the asus motherboard bios menu but the option to turn Intel Rapid Storage Technology on or off toggle was no longer available.
 The image below shows that AHCI is the only availble option for SATA Mode Selection.
 There is no option to select RAID or intel rapid storage technology.

 ASUS BIOS Advanced SATA Mode Selection AHCI Data Recovery RAID mode not working unavailble